darkerego/mips-binaries/README.md

 # mips-binaries

-This repo contains binaries that I've cross-compiled for the mips architeture.
+This repo contains *all static* binaries that I've cross-compiled for the mips architeture.
 I thought I would make them public because it's quite difficult to find this kind of stuff, and cross-compiling is a super pain in the ***.
 Caution: some of these binaries may not run on your system, as this is a finicky process.
 The binaries that I have tested that do work well include:

 ## More Binaries Added:
 <pre>